pi0/y-crossws/README.md

 <!-- /automd -->

-[yjs](https://docs.yjs.dev/) websocket server powered by [crossws](https://crossws.unjs.io/), works on Node.js, Deno, Bun, Cloudflare Workers and more without any framework dependency and compatible with unmodified [y-websocket](https://github.com/yjs/y-websocket) client provider.
+[yjs](https://docs.yjs.dev/) websocket server powered by [crossws](https://crossws.unjs.io/), works with Node.js, Deno, Bun, Cloudflare Workers and more without any framework dependency and compatible with unmodified [y-websocket](https://github.com/yjs/y-websocket) client provider.

 > [!IMPORTANT]
-> This is pretty much a work in progress.
-Feedback and contributions are more than welcome 🤞
+> 🚧 This is still a work in progress.
+Feedback and contributions are welcome! 🤞

 ## Usage